-4. Viral Hepatitis
+4. Viral Hepatitis:

-- Patients on antiviral treatment for hepatitis to be dispensed with medicines for 3 months during the period of restriction. - A list of patients undergoing treatment for Hepatitis C to be submitted to the district administration so that patients/attendants can collect the medicines during the time restrictions are in place or for the duration of the outbreak.
+- ➤ For patients on antiviral treatment for hepatitis at Model Treatment Centres and Treatment Centres to dispense medicines for 3 months during the period of restrictions. - ➤ A list of patients undergoing treatment for Hepatitis C to be submitted to the district administration so that patients/attendants can collect the medicines during the time restrictions are in place or duration of the outbreak.
 States could alternatively make medicines available to the patients, through ASHAs, MPHWs, volunteers or courier/ postal services.